 Initial Setup of Your Site

-The basic checklist of launching a site includes a domain name, hosting, and theme or template (if you’re not going to code your site from scratch).
+The basic checklist for launching a site includes a domain name, hosting, and theme or template (if you’re not going to code your site from scratch).
 Both WordPress and Shopify offer ways for you to check these things off your list.

 A Shopify store runs on Shopify servers, which means your domain and hosting is included in your package.
 You pay per month for all the included services, and what you get depends on the package you opt for.
 Pricing as of March 2019 was: